shauninman/MinUI/skeleton/EXTRAS/README.txt

-MinUI is a minimal launcher for the RGB30, Miyoo Mini (and Plus), Trimui Smart, and RG35XX
+MinUI is a minimal launcher for the RGB30, Trimui Smart (and Pro), Miyoo Mini (and Plus), and RG35XX--all from the same SD card.
+Why?
+Why not?

 Source:
 https://github.com/shauninman/minui